May 21, 2024 | Mark Paradies

 What does Lysias mean by love?

 Phaedrus couldn’t answer.
 Why?
 Lysias never defined the central theme of his talk.
-Socrates had thus pointed out a speaker’s trick.
+Socrates had thus pointed out a common speaker’s trick.
 If a speaker doesn’t supply a definition, the audience will.
-And if the audience likes the speaker, they will usually supply definitions that make the speech mean whatever they want to hear.
-Many “listeners” never examine the meaning of statements – they just assume definitions that make the speech agree with their thinking.
+And if the audience likes the speaker, they will supply definitions that make the speech mean whatever they want to hear.
+Many “listeners” never examine the meaning of statements.
+They assume definitions that make the speech agree with their thinking.

-First, investigators must closely examine the verbal information given them by witnesses.
-They should not insert their own beliefs into the witness statements to make the statements be what they want to hear.
+First, investigators must closely examine the verbal information witnesses give them.
+They should not insert their beliefs into the witness statements to make the statements be what they want to hear.

 Second, investigators should be able to accurately define the root causes they identify (or those identified by others).
 In the TapRooT® System, there is no excuse for loose definitions.
-TapRooT® defines every root cause in the Root Cause Tree® Dictionary.
+The TapRooT® System defines every root cause in the Root Cause Tree® Dictionary.
+Students get this dictionary and learn how to use it with the TapRooT® Root Cause Tree® Diagram with every TapRooT® RCA Course.

 Categories